gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Activate the Cluster

-When the cluster is activated, users will see the following indicators of success listed below as seen in :numref:`Figure %s <cluster-success>`:
+When the cluster is activated, users will see the following indicators of success listed below as seen in :numref:`Figure %s <cluster-on>`:

 #.
 A green dot on the left beside the AWS logo means that the cluster is active (indicated by red arrow 1).
 #.
 A green dot on the right labeled "active" means that the cluster is active (indicated by red arrow 2).